Our Silver City, 2094Current Exhibition

-Based on a methodology created by Prem Krishnamurthy, this exhibition takes the form of speculative fiction, or a process of collaborative world-building.
-It has been developed over the last two years by artists – Céline Condorelli, Femke Herregraven, Grace Ndiritu – and the novelist Liz Jensen, working in dialogue with Krishnamurthy and the Nottingham Contemporary team.
-Its language and texture draw upon conversations across Nottingham, with school children, climate scientists and geographers.
-The project also extends throughout our building and into the city via a programme developed with young people.
+Based on a methodology by Prem Krishnamurthy, Our Silver City has been developed by the artists Céline Condorelli, Femke Herregraven and Grace Ndiritu, and the novelist Liz Jensen, in close dialogue with Krishnamurthy and the Nottingham Contemporary team.
+It is accompanied by a novella by Jensen, and extends across the city via a programme developed with young people.

-All exhibitions ask us to travel in time, but this one insists upon it.
-Our Silver City asks: How might visual culture be produced, displayed and experienced in the future?
-Who were ‘we’ before we became ‘we’?
-Where are we going now?
+Our Silver City asks: How might art envision, prototype and practice new ways of being in the uncertain future?
+Who were “we” before we became “we”?
+Where are we going?
 And how might we get there?